Placement for Faculty of Public Health trainees

 If you want to have a chat about Surrey placements with a current or former registrar place in Surrey, then please get in touch.
 Please note that registrar shadowing is only arranged through the regional Taster and Shadowing Programme.

-The Educational Supervisor role is shared between Dr Julie George (email@example.com) and Dr Liz Saunders (firstname.lastname@example.org).
-Our main office is Surrey County Council, County Hall, Penrhyn Road, Kingston upon Thames, KT1 2DN, with good transport links from Kingston and Surbiton national rail stations.
-We also have offices in Guildford, Leatherhead and Redhill.
+The Educational Supervisor role is shared between Dr Liz Saunders (firstname.lastname@example.org) and Helen Raison (email@example.com).
+We have offices in Reigate, Guildford, Leatherhead and Redhill.
 Flexibility around training base is possible.
 For further information please email the educational supervisors or ring 020 8541 7976.